Trusted WordPress tutorials, when you need them most.

 How to add custom fields to a WordPress theme

 We hope this article helped you learn how to add custom meta boxes in WordPress posts and post types.
-You may also want to see our guide on how to create automated workflows in your WordPress site or see our expert pick of the best SEO plugins and tools that you should use.
+You may also want to see our guide on how to display blog post meta data in WordPress themes and our tutorial on how to customize WordPress excerpts.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.